crapp/geomandel/README.md

 can zoom into this figure as much as you want.
 You will discover new formations as well as parts with self similarity.

-Here is a video showing a zoom into the seahorse valley.
+Here is a video showing a zoom into the Mandelbrot seahorse valley.

 LINK TO VIDEO

-Besides the Mandelbrot Fractal BLAAAAAAAAAAAAAA supports the following other fractals:
+Besides the Mandelbrot Fractal geomandel supports the following other fractals:
 * [Julia Set](https://en.wikipedia.org/wiki/Julia_set)
 * [Tricorn](https://en.wikipedia.org/wiki/Tricorn_%28mathematics%29)
 * [Burning Ship](https://en.wikipedia.org/wiki/Burning_Ship_fractal)

+You may ask yourself how I came up with the name geomandel for this fractal generator.
+Well my original plan was to play with fractals and GeoTIFFs to see what kind of effects I could achieve with spatial geographic data.
+This is still on my list of todos...

 I also want to make you aware of the
 [Mandelbrot project](https://github.com/willi-kappler/mandel-rust) a friend of